zhangzongliang/pmf/README.md

 # pmf
-Implementation (MATLAB code) and discussion of the procedural model fitting method described in our paper: Robust procedural model fitting with a new geometric similarity estimator.
+Implementation (MATLAB source code) and discussion of the procedural model fitting method described in our paper: Robust procedural model fitting with a new geometric similarity estimator.

 A useful tip for implementing: